Step into Istanbul’s rich past with a Turkish bath experience

 • Most Turkish hammams, including Cemberlitas and Hurrem Sultan, have separate sections for men and women with gender-matching therapists to ensure privacy.
 Acemoglu Historical Hammam is perfect for couples or families, offering mixed-gender sessions to enjoy the experience together without compromising on tradition or comfort.

 • Most traditional hammams, especially the ones housed in historic buildings like Cemberlitas, Hurrem Sultan, and Gedikpasa are not wheelchair accessible.
-Some recently-renovated bathhouses like Taksim Spa and Sisli Hammam offer accessibility features such as ramps, elevators, and accessible changing rooms.
+Some recently-renovated baths like Taksim Spa and Sisli Hammam offer accessibility features such as ramps, elevators, and accessible changing rooms.

 • If you are pregnant or have health conditions like heart issues, it’s best to consult with your doctor before visiting a hammam.
 Hammams are also not ideal for toddlers, with most recommending a minimum age of 12 to ensure comfort and safety.